spaelling/Blog/blogposts/2015-06-automating-custom-code-testing-in.md

-Sounds too good to be true?
+﻿Sounds too good to be true?
 Well it is.
 Almost.
 The script I will be sharing today will get you a long way though.
-A high level rundown of what it will do\
+A high level rundown of what it will do
-\

 -    stop console
 -    seal MP